Domain Name System: DNSMessenger

+This technique involves the use of DNS TXT records to send commands to infected systems.
+Once malware has been surreptitiously installed on a victim's machine, it reaches out to a controlled domain to retrieve commands encoded in DNS text records.
+This form of malware communication is stealthy, as DNS requests are usually allowed through firewalls, and because DNS traffic is often seen as benign, these communications can bypass many network security defenses.

+DNSMessenger attacks can enable a wide array of malicious activities, from data exfiltration to the delivery of additional payloads, all while remaining under the radar of traditional network security measures.
+Understanding and defending against such methods are crucial for maintaining robust cybersecurity.

 Privacy and tracking issues

-Originally designed as a public, hierarchical, distributed and heavily cached database, DNS protocol has no confidentiality controls.
-User queries and nameserver responses are being sent unencrypted which enables network packet sniffing, DNS hijacking, DNS cache poisoning and man-in-the-middle attacks.
+Originally designed as a public, hierarchical, distributed and heavily cached database, the DNS protocol has no confidentiality controls.
+User queries and nameserver responses are sent unencrypted, enabling network packet sniffing, DNS hijacking, DNS cache poisoning and man-in-the-middle attacks.
 This deficiency is commonly used by cybercriminals and network operators for marketing purposes, user authentication on captive portals and censorship.

-User privacy is further exposed by proposals for increasing the level of client IP information in DNS queries (RFC 7871) for the benefit of Content Delivery Networks.
+User privacy is further exposed by proposals for increasing the level of client IP information in DNS queries (RFC 7871) for the benefit of content delivery networks.

-The main approaches that are in use to counter privacy issues with DNS:
+The main approaches that are in use to counter privacy issues with DNS include: